shinobi5/monorepo-release/README.md

 ## Package Changelogs

-Package changelogs can be generated with something like [auto-changelog](https://github.com/CookPete/auto-changelog) by setting the changelog command run for each package
+Package changelogs can be generated with something like [auto-changelog](https://github.com/CookPete/auto-changelog) by setting the changelog command (`changelogCmd`) that is run (for each package)

 **Install `auto-changelog` in project**